 - Centrioles separate.

-- Chromatin is transformed into chromosomes composed of pairs of filaments called cbromatids (each is a complete genetic copy of its chromosome).
+- Chromatin is transformed into chromosomes composed of pairs of filaments called chromatids (each is a complete genetic copy of its chromosome).

 - The nuclear membrane disappears.